 An Alternative Perspective:

 Ori-Ya also shared an intriguing ideas from Tibetan Buddhism.
-One cannot be fully compassionate without also feeling anger, and one cannot refuse to deal with violence because life is violent.
+One cannot be fully compassionate without also feeling anger, and one cannot refuse to deal with violence, because life is violent.
 While Jason’s views may align with Ori-Ya's perspective, it does not justify his offensive words or lack of response to my request for clarification.

-deities full of wrath, extreme anger.
+Ori-Ya feels that Hekatean work with vengeful beings is reminiscent of a Buddhist practice.
+She explained that there are Buddhist deities full of wrath, extreme anger.
 Their energy is dangerous and Tibetan Buddhists take work with them very seriously; practitioners may not leave the mandala for ten days for fear of unleashing the immense anger and power of these deities.
 Ori-Ya suggests that the Hekatean wrathful beings may also have this unmitigated primal wrath, but in Buddhism, these deities direct their anger against our egos.
 She describes these deities as having “Vajra anger,” the energy of anger without hatred—which is an amazing concept to consider.
 She says that although Jason did not present them this way, she imagines the Hekatean wrathful beings have the quality of distilled anger without hate.

 Ori-Ya agreed that Jason’s words to me were demeaning, but she thinks he might have meant that life is about power dynamics and that we might as well use power to our advantage to do good in the world.